-Be in good standing “A student shall be considered in good standing unless he or she is on academic probation; academically disqualified; on disciplinary probation, expulsion, or suspension; or under defaulted financial obligation to the University”.
+Be in good standing with the University that is defined as, “A student shall be considered in good standing unless he or she is on academic probation; academically disqualified; on disciplinary probation, expulsion, or suspension; or under defaulted financial obligation to the University”.

-Have a 2.3 or better cumulative GPA during the previous semester.
+Maintain a 2.5 or better cumulative and term GPA.

-Undergraduate applicants must:

-Have earned at least six (6) semester units of academic credit during the previous semester.
-Note: Remedial course units are not counted as academic credit
+All Undergraduate Student Leaders shall:

-Be enrolled in at least six (6) semester units of academic credit in the present semester (with the exception of one semester off from taking classes during the year in service)
+Be enrolled in at least six (6) semester units of academic credit in the present semester

-Have a 2.3 or better cumulative GPA while in office.

-Have not earned more than 150-semester units.
+Must not have earned more than 150-semester units.

-Graduate applicants must:

-Have earned at least three (3) semester units of graduate-level academic credit during the previous semester.
-Note: Remedial course units are not counted as academic credit
+All Graduate Student Leaders shall:

-Be enrolled in at least three (3) semester units of graduate credit in the present semester (with the exception of one semester off from taking classes during the year in service)
+Be enrolled in at least three (3) semester units of graduate credit in the present semester

-Have a 3.0 or better cumulative GPA while in office.
+Maintain a 3.0 or better cumulative GPA while in office.

 Have not earned more than 50-semester units.